biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 - One way is just by clicking on the rank plot twice.
 The first click sets the numerator feature for a log ratio, and the second click sets the denominator feature for the log ratio.
-- You can also select features based on a text-search through their feature IDs or metadata.
+- You can also select features based on a textual search through their IDs or metadata.
 For example, it's possible to construct the log ratio of all features with taxonomy annotations containing the text `o__Fusobacteriales` over all features with taxonomy annotations containing the text `o__Pseudomonadales`.
     - This is equivalent to the log ratio of all ranked features identified as being in the order [_Fusobacteriales_](https://en.wikipedia.org/wiki/Fusobacteriales) over all